 No one likes their surfing footprints to be displayed publicly and this is what Feedjit does!
 You can find the live traffic stream of any website using Feedjit at – live.feedjit.com/live/homepageurl/0/.
 Moreover, it also displays the exact search query used by the visitors to arrive at a particular webpage.
 I know that not everyone is offended at this notoriety, but I value the privacy of my every single reader!

 Contrary to that, statcounter provides you with an option of invisible tracking – the ability to monitor the visitor activity right from your statcounter account.
 That’s the very first reason why I decided to replace it with statcounter.

 2. Ad-supported & leaks out pagerank

 Free version of Feedjit comes at the price of advertisements.
-When I’m not even using AdSense on my site then why should I tolerate those misleading text and banner ads?
+When I’m not even using AdSense on my site (update: now I’m using) then why should I tolerate those misleading text and banner ads?
 Secondly, from a webmaster’s point of view – like any other widget, the feedjit widget also leaks the pagerank of the homepage.
 Contrary, statcounter’s invisible tracking does the same job fairly well and that too without leaking out any pagerank.